nicjansma/resourcetiming-compression.js/README.md

 ## Version History

+* v0.2.1 - 2016-04-04: Protect against X-O frame access that crashes some browsers
 * v0.2.0 - 2015-11-23: Export both ResourceTimingCompression and ResourceTimingDecompression from main module
 * v0.1.2 - 2015-02-25: Fixed initiatorType parsing
 * v0.1.1 - 2015-02-13: Fixed how redirectStart and fetchStart are calculated